2012 Pacific typhoon season: Typhoon Vicente (Ferdie)

 Originally Khanun's large area of convention on July 16, the JMA upgraded the system to a tropical depression on July 18.
 On July 20, the JTWC issued a TCFA on the system; soon, the PAGASA upgraded it to a tropical depression and named it Ferdie.
 The JTWC also upgraded the system to a tropical depression late on the same day.
 After the system moved into the South China Sea on July 21, the JMA upgraded the system to a tropical storm and named it Vicente, so did the JTWC.

 On July 23, due to weak vertical wind shear and high sea surface temperature, Vicente started to undergo an explosive intensification prompting the JMA to upgrade Vicente to a typhoon, and the JTWC upgraded Vicente to a category 4 typhoon later.
-At 16:45 UTC, the HKO issued the Hurricane Signal, No. 10, the first since Typhoon York in 1999.
+At 16:45 UTC, the HKO issued the Hurricane Signal, No. 10, the first since Tropical Storm York in 1999.
 Later, Typhoon Vicente made landfall over Taishan in Guangdong, China.
 Due to land interaction, the JMA downgraded Vicente to a severe tropical storm early on July 24, and the JTWC downgraded Vicente to a category 3 typhoon.
 Late on the same day, the JMA downgraded Vicente to a tropical depression.